 - Please note that quantities are limited in the closet – if you need more than one box of items, we reserve the right to ask you to complete a requisition for the purchase

 The mailroom staff is at your service to assist with any mailing job you have.
+Email ordering of supplies will continue.
+Hours of Operation are 7:00 AM – 4:00 PM.
 Here are some points to remember when planning your next project:

 - The mailroom recently upgraded their machine that folds and stuffs your mailings into window/regular envelopes.
 We ask that you provide a minimum of 2-day notice on any large job that will utilize that service.

 - The folding machine can accommodate up to four sheets of paper into one envelope.

 - Prior to printing your letters, send a sample down to the mailroom staff to ensure the alignment matches with the window envelope when folded.
 If printing a large quantity, ask the copy center to print the items and they will deliver to mail room.

 - Our meter machine has numerous choices of indicia for you to utilize on your mailing.
 Look at this for your options.

 - If you are utilizing side-loading envelopes to send out items – please seal or tape them prior to sending them to the mailroom.
 Our mail meter machine does not have the ability to seal side-loads.

 - Try not to overstuff your envelopes – there could be an expensive increase.
 Talk with the staff about the most economical way to send information.